Livingston Parish Public School System

 The quality of education provided by a school system has a direct bearing on the development of the community.
 Year after year, the Livingston Parish School System ranks among the top 10 school systems in Louisiana and continues to attract residents and businesses to the parish.
 The schools maintain a high graduation rate, and student ACT scores also rank in the top 10 statewide year after year.

 The credit for this excellence belongs to teachers, principals and various support staff, as well as to the administration that is charged with the responsibility of making the hard decisions involved in running a large school system.
-The superintendent of Livingston Parish schools is Bill Spear, and assistant superintendent is Thomas Cothern.
+The superintendent of Livingston Parish schools is Rick Wentzel, who was appointed mere weeks before the devastating floods of August 2016.
 The school board includes President Keith Martin and members Jeffery Cox, Kellee Hennessey Dickerson, Milton Hughes, Sid Kinchen, Buddy Mincey, Jr., Clint Mitchell, Karen Wax Schmitt, Malcolm Sibley and James Watson.

 For a list of schools, the school calendar and other information, see their website at www.lpsb.org.